patricklafrance/wmfnext-shell/README.md

 );
 ```

 By using the `useRoutes()` hook we'll get access to the modules routes registered in the runtime at bootstrap.
-By passing those routes to the router, they will be rendered in the host application router.
+By passing those routes to the router, they will be rendered in the host application.

-The host application could still register it's routes directly in the router configuration but it's convenient to move all routes registration to `runtime.registerRoutes()` as all the routes will be registered through the same entry point.

 The `runtime.registerRoutes()` function support the same syntax and options as React Router [createBrowserRouter()](https://reactrouter.com/en/main/routers/create-browser-router) `RouteObject`.
 Have a look at the [React Router documentation](https://reactrouter.com/en/main/route/route#type-declaration) to find out about the options.